pycom/pycom-documentation/content/datasheets/expansionboards/pygate.md

 ![](/gitbook/assets/pygate-case.jpg)
 The case will also work for the regular expansion board and has the SD card holder accessible from the outside.

+## Notes
-## Battery Charger
+### Battery Charger

 The Pygate features a single cell Li-Ion/Li-Po charger.
-When the board is being powered via the USB-C connector, the Pygate will charge the battery \(if connected\).
+When the board is being powered via the USB-C connector, the Pygate will charge the battery if connected.
+> Make sure you check the polarity of the battery before plugging it in!
+Connect the positive side to the side marked with a `+`.

-## Troubleshooting
+### Troubleshooting

 * If PIC stays in bootloader mode, the [`dfu-util` update](/pytrackpysense/installation/firmware) should be performed